ieeeditu/cyberdome19/README.md

 # Cyberdome'19
-A workshop on Cyber Security delivered by members of IEEE Student Branch DIT University and Defcon Dehradun.
+A two days workshop on Cyber Security delivered by members of IEEE Student Branch DIT University and Defcon Dehradun on 24/08/19 and 25/08/19

 ## Schedule:
 - ### [Day1: From IEEE STB DITU](https://github.com/ieeeditu/cyberdome19/tree/master/Day1)